shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 plt.show()
 {% endhighlight %}

 As expected, the resulting 3D plot shows the solution space of our three objectives (in this case, *Mortality*, *Morbidity* and *OpEx costs*).
 In some cases, 3D plots can be useful for identifying interesting clusters of the objective space.
-In other cases, however, it may be difficult to distinguish meaningful trends - 3D plots may even obfuscate important information if you're not careful.
+In other cases, however, it may be difficult to distinguish meaningful trends.
+If you don't take care, 3D plots may even obfuscate important information.

 ![3D plotting python](../assets/img/rotav_OE_3d.png)